-2.G.A.1 Recognize and draw shapes having specified attributes, such as a given number of angles or a given number of equal faces.5 Identify triangles, quadrilaterals, pentagons, hexagons, and cubes.
-Activity: Students will work with math partners on a digit platform identifying shapes and their attributes.
+2.G.A.1 Recognize and draw shapes having specified attributes, such as a given number of angles or a given number of equal faces.
+Identify triangles, quadrilaterals, pentagons, hexagons, and cubes.
+Activity: Students will create pictures using geometric shapes.
+Shapes will be totaled as a class and will look for patterns.